ValerieOSD/WarThunderRPC/README.md

 ## Development

 I'm working on this myself, as an amateur in Python, please feel free to contribute and reach out to me if you have any suggestions, feedback or ideas!

+## Bugs

+ - Air vehicles selected in the hangar does not update RPC, updates when a ground vehicle is selected.
+ - RPC is shown as 'Test Drive' at the start of matches, this is due to the game logic's objective flag not being set until the start of the match.
+ - Current vehicle is shown as "DUMMY_PLANE" at the start of matches, this is the default camera view name.